nus-cs2103-AY2324S2/ip/docs/README.md

 <br/>

 ### Exiting Scribbles
 Exits and closes the Scribbles.
-Your current list of task will be saved for the next time you run Scribbles again.
+Your current list of tasks will be saved for the next time you run Scribbles again.

 Format: `bye`